Ristretto vs Espresso: So Easily Confused, Or Not?

-Ristretto also is also a pretty intense experience, but without the bitter notes.
-Since ristretto shots are stopped before full extraction from the coffee grounds, ristretto shots don’t extract as many bitter flavors from the coffee.
+Ristretto is also a pretty intense experience, but without the bitter notes.
+Since ristretto shots are stopped before full extraction from the coffee grounds, ristretto shots don’t extract as many bitter flavours from the coffee.
 Ristretto should taste sweeter, punchier, and more acidic.
 Think pink lemonade.

 There is a pretty big gap between good ristretto and good espresso.
 How your barista chooses to brew each shot will change its taste.
 But in general, traditional espresso has a more balanced profile while ristretto leans towards acidity and sweetness.

 Winner: Regular espresso.
 They are simply more versatile and useful than a ristretto.

 A regular espresso is the base for the most popular coffee drinks around the world.
 Things like lattes, cappuccinos, or mochas.
 They are the base because they have a bold, rounded, and intense flavour.
 Because espresso has such an intense flavour, diluting the coffee with steamed milk or syrups doesn’t have as much of an effect as it would with ristretto.